 Night Routine

-For a basic evening skincare routine, follow these steps:
+For a basic nighttime skincare routine, follow these steps:

-Cleanse your skin, using a makeup remover if necessary.
+Cleanse your skin, using a makeup remover product if necessary.

 Apply a facial toner, spreading it all over your face.